SandaruJayawardana/fyp_slave_device/README.md

 # fyp_slave_device

-> This is a ongoing project.
+> This is an ongoing project.
 The system block diagram is shown below.
 The aim of the project was to design and develop a total system to control multi devices using single pair cable.
 In here we will design and implement a total design using Fast Etherent medium.
 Total system is a master slave architecture.
 Master device will be implemented in SoC FPGA device and slave device is implemented in FPGA.

 ## Specifications of Current Design